sovrynn/ecdo/4-LOCATION-MAPPING/README.md

 Locations are bucketed in a tree-manner, and should be put in the proper folder.

-Graphics should be added into `img/` folders in the relevant location and can also be embedded into the Markdown files.
+Graphics should be added into `img/` folders in the relevant location and should generally be embedded into the Markdown files as part of the analysis.

 `README.md` files for continent directories should only contain information about the general continent.
 Information about specific locations belongs in subfolders within the continent folder.

+Citations are welcome and recommended.
+You can place them in their own section, embed them in Markdown, or simply add them at the end of your analysis.

+See `south-america/drake-passage/README.md` for an example.